Germany Verdi, La traviata: Soloists, Bavarian State Orchestra / Omer Meir Wellber (conductor), Munich Nationaltheater, 27.7.2012. (JMI)

-The stage direction doesn’t improve this; especially the handling of the chorus at Violeta’s party is awfully childish.
-The second act offers more dramatic interest, but that’s based primarily on the stagecraft of the performing Papa Germont and Violeta.
+The stage direction doesn’t improve this; especially the handling of the chorus at Violetta’s party is awfully childish.
+The second act offers more dramatic interest, but that’s based primarily on the stagecraft of the performing Germont père and Violetta.
 Krämer also places the mute character of Alfredo’s sister on the scene, whose presence and performance are pathetic.
 At this point, at the latest, you begin to wonder how this production has survived for 19 years.
 It is simply too traditional, poorly done, too vulgar, and too bloody boring.

 Omer Meir Wellber, current musical director of Palau de Les Arts in Valencia, was in charge of the music and salvaged quite a bit.
 There cannot have been many rehearsals during the Festival period, so the quality result of Wellber, his control of all the forces at his disposal, and the energy he deployed in his conducting, were all the more surprising.
 His lively, quickening tempi made this one of the best performances I remember from him.

-Anja Harteros, already indisposed at Covent Garden were she had to cancel her Desdemona, was replaced by Maria Agresta as Violeta.
+Anja Harteros, already indisposed at Covent Garden were she had to cancel her Desdemona, was replaced by Maria Agresta as Violetta.
 That young singer’s performance was a major success.
 Anja Harteros, excellent as she is, is adored in Munich, which might have made Maria Agresta’s debut more intimidating.
-Bu the Italian soprano showed courage, overcame the difficulties, and managed to emerge triumphantly from the trial-by-fire.
-I had the opportunity to see her a month ago in Valencia in Trovatore as Leonora (S&H Review here) and the impression was very positive, although it seemed to me that she was a lyric soprano and not the spinto that Leonora needs.
-After seeing her as Violeta, I find my opinion confirmed.
+But the Italian soprano showed courage, overcame the difficulties, and managed to emerge triumphantly from the trial-by-fire.
+I had the opportunity to see her a month ago in Valencia in Il trovatore as Leonora and the impression was very positive, although it seemed to me that she was a lyric soprano and not the spinto that Leonora needs.
+After seeing her as Violetta, I find my opinion confirmed.
 Her voice is beautiful, with a very attractive dark timbre that solidly places her as a lyric soprano.
-She has an irreproachable technique, good expressiveness, and navigates the voice easily throughout the tessitura, including the high E at the end of “Sempre Libera”.
-If Mlle.
-Agresta is careful with her repertoire-choices, and declines offers for heavy roles, she’ll undoubtedly have a major career.
+She has an irreproachable technique, good expressiveness, and navigates the voice easily throughout the tessitura, including the high E at the end of ‘Sempre Libera’.
+If Agresta is careful with her repertoire-choices, and declines offers for heavy roles, she will undoubtedly have a major career.